luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

-* User passes in `new` command with one argument: car
+* User inputs appropriate selection from menu
 * Three prompts are printed, asking for year, make, and model of car
 * Confirmation is printed showing user's input
 * Car is stored in database